 The COOPEUS project (COOPeration EU-US) establishes collaborations between international environmental Research Infrastructures (RIs) in Europe and the United States to promote information and infrastructure interoperability across research domains.

-Kepler Workflow Project: Working with San Diego Supercomputing and UNAVCO, we aim to lower data integration barriers by seamlessly combining workflows and supporting reproducible research and publication by linking to the Research Object infrastructure (ROHub).
+Working with San Diego Supercomputer Center (SDSC) and UNAVCO, we aim to lower data integration barriers by seamlessly combining workflows and supporting reproducible research and publication by linking to the Research Object infrastructure (ROHub).

-Plant Phenology Ontology Project: Creating shared vocabularies to annotate plant phenological data sources (including NPN and PEP) using terms from the plant ontology, biological collections ontology and the newly developed plant phenology ontology to answer questions relating to phenological stages and their expression across time and space, and different environments.
+Creating shared vocabularies to annotate plant phenological data sources (including NEON, NPN and PEP) using terms from the plant ontology, biological collections ontology and the newly developed plant phenology ontology to answer questions relating to phenological stages and their expression across time and space, and different environments.

-GEO Carbon: The development of an integrated global carbon cycle observation system to monitor changes in the carbon cycle, and ultimately the climate system, across the globe is of crucial importance in the 21st century.
-This system should be comprised of space and ground-based observations, in concert with modelling and analysis, to produce more robust budgets of carbon and other greenhouse gases (GHGs).
+Working to develop an integrated global carbon cycle observation system to monitor changes in the carbon cycle comprised of space and ground-based observations, in concert with modelling and analysis, to produce more robust budgets of carbon and other greenhouse gases (GHGs).
 A global initiative, the GEO Carbon and GHG Initiative, is working within the framework of Group on Earth Observations (GEO) to promote interoperability and provide integration across different parts of the system, particularly at domain interfaces.
-Thus, optimizing the efforts of existing networks and initiatives to reduce uncertainties in budgets of carbon and other GHGs

 The Strategic Cooperation Council (SCC), the joint coordinating activity between COOP+ Open Board (OB) and COOPEUS Strategic Collaboration Board (SCB), works to ensure the seamless integration of the strategies developed within the COOPEUS AND COOP+ projects between research infrastructures in the environmental field on both sides of the Atlantic.
 The Strategic Cooperation Council is operating under the concept of a joint group.
 Specifically, a two-track mode: i) decision-making activities, largely focused on COOP+ OB activities versus ii) versus advisory activities, continuing to work on defining and operationalizing the SCB.
 The SCC is composed of representatives of Research Infrastructures (RI) to bring the perspective of organizations that are involved in the development of funding strategies.